Skip to content

 UTHSC Owned Devices

-UTHSC is required by various state and federal regulations to investigate any incident that may involve the breach of personally identifiable information and other non-public information according to GP-002-Data & System Classification.
+UTHSC is required by various state and federal regulations to investigate any incident that may involve the breach of personally identifiable information and other non-public information according to GP-002-Data and System Classification.
 UTHSC is also required to notify an individual if the privacy of their personally identifiable information has been breached.
 Failure to preserve evidence or conduct an investigation related to a compromised computer could result in unnecessary financial costs for the institution.
 It is also important that the details of a compromise and the ensuing investigation remain confidential.
 The Office of Cybersecurity has IR-001-Security Incident Response which outlines how UTHSC responds to incidents regarding our devices, data and systems.

 Personally Owned Devices